-ACQUIRING: the GPS is trying to receive a valid position fix.

-GPS2D: The GPS is receiving at least 2 satellites

-GPS3D : The GPS is receiving at least 3 satellites.

-WAAS 2D/3D : The GPS is receiving a 2D or 3D position and the correction from the WAAS satellite.

-HDOP : Horizontal Dilution of Precision

-VDOP : Vertical Dilution of Precision
+ACQUIRING : the GPS is trying to receive a valid position fix.
+GPS2D : The GPS is receiving at least 2 valid Satellites GPS3D : the GPS is receiving at least 3 Satellites.
+WAAS 2D/3D : the GPS is receiving a 2D or 3D position and the correction from the WAAS Satellite.
+HDOP : Horizontal Dilution of Precision VDOP : Vertical Dilution of Precision